Chelsea Clinton: Activities

 Although her father was a Southern Baptist, Clinton was raised in and adheres to her mother's Methodist faith.
 As a teenager, she attended the youth ministry group at Foundry United Methodist Church in Washington, where her parents sometimes joined her.
 An adult group leader thought Clinton to be "a terrific kid" and observed that she was treated as an equal in the group.

 At age four, Clinton had begun taking dance classes in Arkansas, and she continued her dance training at the Washington School of Ballet for several years.
-In her book, It Takes a Village, Hillary wrote that Bill was disappointed when Chelsea quit softball and soccer to concentrate on ballet, but he was nonetheless supportive, regularly attending her performances.
 She was cast in the role of the Favorite Aunt in the 1993 Washington Ballet production of Tchaikovsky's The Nutcracker.

 Education and academic life

 Stanford University

-Clinton entered Stanford University in the fall of 1997 and majored in history.
+Clinton entered Stanford University in the fall of 1997.
 The week before she arrived on campus, her mother published an open letter in her syndicated column asking journalists to leave her daughter alone.
 Chelsea arrived at Stanford in a motorcade with her parents, Secret Service agents, and almost 250 journalists.
 For her security, bullet-proof glass was installed in her dorm windows and surveillance cameras were placed in hallways.
 Secret Service agents in plain clothes lived in her dorm.
 With the exception of an occasional tabloid story written about her, Chelsea's four years at Stanford remained out of public view.

 Clinton obtained a Bachelor of Arts degree in history, with highest honors, at Stanford in 2001.
-The topic of her 167-page senior thesis was the 1998 Good Friday Agreement in Northern Ireland, advised by Jack Rakove.
-At the time of Chelsea's graduation, her father issued a statement: "Hillary and I are grateful for the friendships and great learning experiences Chelsea had at Stanford, and we are very proud of her on this special day."
+The topic of her 167-page senior thesis was the 1998 Good Friday Agreement in Northern Ireland.